 1. Cough and Chest Congestion Relief

 This is one of camphor’s two strongest evidence categories.
-The FDA approves camphor in concentrations under 11% specifically for cough suppression when applied topically as a chest rub.
+The FDA approves camphor at concentrations under 11% specifically for cough suppression when applied topically as a chest rub.

 Products like Vicks VapoRub combine camphor with menthol and eucalyptus, and research supports their ability to reduce cough frequency and improve subjective breathing comfort, particularly at night.